Mercerenies/latitude/docs/spec/ii_standard_library/global.md

 object, and `do` executes the statement.
 In one iteration, first `cond` is checked for truthiness.
 If it is true, then `block` will be run and these two steps repeated.
-If it is false, then the loop is exited and `Nil` is returned.
-The block will be executed with `Conditional` as the caller, but `cond` will be called as a method with an undefined caller.
+If it is false, then the loop is exited.
+Both the block and the conditional methods will be executed with `Conditional` as the caller.
+The return value of the loop will be the return value of `block` on its last iteration.
+If `block` never executed, then `Nil` is returned.

 `while` supports
 the [standard loop macros](../appendix/terms.md#loop-macros).